GLOBAL MARKETS-Asia stocks start new quarter on front foot, dollar steady

 By Shinichi Saoshiro

-South Korea’s KOSPI was flat and Japan’s Nikkei advanced 0.5 percent.
-Shanghai was up 0.3 percent.
+South Korea’s KOSPI gained 0.6 percent and Japan’s Nikkei advanced 0.55 percent.
+Hong Kong’s Hang Seng added 0.25 percent and Shanghai was up 0.4 percent.

 MSCI’s world equity index ended up 1.2 percent last week.
 But it lost about 1.5 percent in the first quarter, pushed away from record highs as tensions over global trade escalated, turmoil in the White House deepened and market-leading technology firms wobbled on fears of regulation and other issues.